Information for Researchers

 The CHHS Research Support staff assists faculty who are seeking external funding for their research pursuits through training and tip sheets.
 In collaboration with the Principal Investigator, we provide assistance for each step of the proposal preparation process from identifying funding sources to proposal development and submission.
 We also act as the liaison to the Office of Sponsored Programs and University Advancement (which oversees managed sponsors).

 Are faculty required to work through the CHHS Research Support staff when submitting a proposal?

 No. The CHHS research proposal support staff is an optional service provided to faculty in the College.
 If they prefer, faculty can largely work on their own.
 In either case, the department/school’s financial officer and department chair must be kept informed of proposal submission.
 And, please note that the department head and the CHHS Research Associate Dean must sign off before sponsored programs will submit a proposal.
-Therefore, while working with CHHS Research Support staff is not required, it is a good idea to do so, so that questions, issues and concerns are resolved before sign-off needs to happen.
+Therefore, while working with CHHS Research Support staff is not required, it is a good idea to do so, so that questions, issues, and concerns are resolved before sign-off needs to happen.
 It is suggested that faculty aim to have their proposal ready for review and submission one week prior to the deadline.
-It is required that the budget sections of proposal be submitted for review and at least five days before due date so that routing can begin three days before due date.
+It is required that the budget sections of the proposal be submitted for review and at least five days before the due date so that routing can begin three days before the due date.